 There are currently warnings and travel restrictions in place about travel to the countries listed in the itinerary due to the COVID-19 pandemic.
 We assume that by the time of travel these will have been withdrawn.

 What documents do I need?

+You will need your original documents* as follows: Passport and Driving Licence.
+Passengers only need their passport.
+Passports must be valid for at least 6 months after the end of the tour.
+Riders from outside the EU will need an International Driving Permit.
 If you are bringing your own motorcycle, you will also need your motorcycle registration document (V5 / log book) and your motorcycle insurance.
-You will need a Green Card as proof of insurance in Morocco – please check with your UK insurer.
+You will need a Green Card as proof of minimum 3rd party insurance in Morocco – please check with your UK insurer.
 If your insurer will not issue this (some do not), then you can buy 3rd party insurance at Tangier-Med.
-We will also provide you with details on how to create your Morocco motorcycle temporary import permit online once you have booked.
+In addition, you must have valid travel/medical insurance (See below).